 Bubbles trapped in a sealant are common, especially when the surface contains contaminants, the chemicals are not mixed correctly, or the application is done unevenly.
 Gentle application of heat on the sealant or popping the bubbles, being careful not to damage the sealant, helps release the air trapped for an even finish.

-3. How to prevent uneven coating?
+3. How do I prevent uneven coating?

 4. How many coats are enough to seal vinyl?